 You should also remind clients of your range of services because they’re busy and may forget.
 A great way to do this is by seeking their permission to send them your monthly newsletter – something that subtly advertises recent projects and successes, or perhaps shares your latest blog posts.
 You’ll stay fresh in their minds and be the first they consider when they need something in future.

 If you follow the above techniques, you will retain clients for many years to come.
 It’s about doing your very best work every time.
 It’s about becoming an essential team player – one they couldn’t imagine living without.
 It’s about finding ways to grow, as your client grows.
 It’s about keeping in touch and staying loyal.

-You simply mustn’t take your eye off the ball or lose touch with anyone you’ve worked with.
-Take this final piece of advice from Jeff Bezos of Amazon: “We see our customers as invited guests to a party, and we are the hosts.
+You mustn’t take your eye off the ball or lose touch with anyone you’ve worked with.
+Take this final piece of advice from Jeff Bezos of Amazon: “We see our customers as guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little better.”